VirtusLab/graphbuddy/README.md

 #### The board

-1. By clicking on the node, the graph will highlight the corresponding node definition in the source code.
+1. By clicking on a node, the graph will highlight the corresponding node definition in the source code.
-2. By clicking on the edge, the graph will highlight the node usage in the source code.
+2. By clicking on an edge, the graph will highlight the node usage in the source code.
-3. Right-clicking on node or edge opens up a context menu that contains additional operations (such as finding method callers or general node usages).
+3. Right-clicking on a node or an edge opens up a context menu that contains additional operations (such as finding method callers or general node usages).
-4. By shift-clicking node, you remove it from the Graph Buddy board.
+4. By shift-clicking a node, you remove it from the Graph Buddy board.
-5. By double-clicking on the node, you extend the graph adding descending nodes.
+5. By double-clicking on a node, you extend the graph by adding descending nodes.
-6. When hovering over the node or edge, a tooltip shows up with available data object info.
+6. When hovering over the node or the edge, a tooltip shows up with available data object info.
 7. When using a mouse scroll wheel, you either zoom in or out.
 8. Pressing `:` opens up a CLI, that works like a *fuzzy search*, searching through network data nodes/edges and their params.